alexhuang1117/Data-Science-Portfolio/Twitter_Sentiement_Analysis/Twitter_sentiment_Analysis.md

 Overview
 --------

 In this project I want to find out how people's mood oscillates through out the day and through out the week.
-I will be using Twitter archive data and perform sentiment analysis on the tweet content to see how people's mood oscilliated.
+I will be using Twitter archive data and perform sentiment analysis on the tweet content to see how people's mood oscillated.

 The following packages from R is required to run the Rmd file: